410-261-4558

 Finally, label your box as "fragile" to alert shipping personnel to handle it with care.
 This will help ensure that your guitar is treated with the necessary care during shipping and minimize the risk of damage.

 In conclusion, shipping a guitar can be a nerve-wracking experience, but taking the necessary precautions can help ensure that your instrument arrives at its destination in one piece.
-By choosing the right shipping box, protecting your guitar with bubble wrap and extra padding, removing strings and other loose parts, and labeling the box as fragile, you can help minimize the risk of damage and ensure that your guitar arrives safely.
+By choosing the right shipping box, protecting your guitar with bubble wrap and extra padding, losening strings and other loose parts, and labeling the box as fragile, you can help minimize the risk of damage and ensure that your guitar arrives safely.